10 Genius Small Master Bathroom Ideas that WOW!

 Install a Sliding Door

 When opened, a door on a hinge takes up valuable space.
 One of our favorite master bathroom ideas for a small space is a sliding door on a rail or a pocket door.
 These doors are parallel with the wall whether they’re closed or open, allowing you to utilize the space that would otherwise be cut off by an open door on a hinge.
-These bathroom remodeling tips will keep you from flushing away your hard-earned money.
+These budget-conscious bathroom remodeling tips will keep you from flushing away your hard-earned money.

 Use a Large-Scale Pattern